mafifafm/pxt-microbit/docs/courses/csintro/booleans/activity.md

 })
 ```

-Do you remember this code from our micro:bit Alarm?
+Do you remember this code from our Ragga Alarm?
 Can you read this code and tell what it does?

-_If the micro:bit is shaken, the micro:bit will play two tones twice and keep repeating this action until button A is pressed.
+_If the Ragga is shaken, the Ragga will play two tones twice and keep repeating this action until button A is pressed.
 So, after shaking, as long as ‘is button A pressed?’ is false, the two tone alarm will continue to repeat._